Vietnam.vn - Nền tảng quảng bá Việt Nam

 Primary school students get acquainted with humanoid robots in Chengdu (China).
 Photo: bastillepost

 Speaking on the sidelines of the congress, Education Minister Huai Jinpeng said the AI-led technological revolution offers huge opportunities for education.
-He revealed that the country will release an AI education white paper this year.
+He revealed that the country will publish an AI education white paper this year.

 According to Xinhua News Agency , Tsinghua University's initiative aims to promote AI-related training and join China's efforts to become self-reliant and autonomous in science and technology.